-The late Anthony Bourdain, world famous celebrity chef, was quoted as saying that the worst thing he had ever eaten was a McDonald’s chicken nugget.
-That’s a pretty bold statement considering he was known for consuming exotic dishes like sheep testicles, ant eggs, and raw seal eyeballs.
-But, of course, not everyone agrees and McNuggets have been a staple on the McDonald’s menu since 1983.
-This shows, as we all know, that food preferences vary greatly across the globe.
-As should asset allocations.
+The late Anthony Bourdain, world famous celebrity chef, reported that the worst thing he had ever eaten was a McDonald’s chicken nugget.
+That’s a pretty bold statement considering he was known for consuming exotic dishes like ant eggs and raw seal eyeballs.
+As we know, food preferences vary greatly across the globe… as should asset allocations.

 Even if you are no culinary genius, you know that ingredients are key to creating the perfect meal.
-Having said that, when I throw together tomatoes, garlic, onion, and pasta, it doesn’t quite taste as good as the restaurant down the road’s penne Napoletana.
-There are 3 possible reasons for this, 1.
-The ingredients could differ, 2.
-The proportions of the ingredients could differ, or 3.
-The way in which it is cooked differs.
-Each of these reasons affects the final flavor and overall satisfaction that you get from the meal.
+Having said that, when I throw together tomatoes, garlic, onion, and pasta, it doesn’t quite taste as good as the restaurant down the road’s Penne Napoletana.
+I might attribute this to different ingredients, varied proportions, or even my method of cooking.

-Now, as you read this you know that we certainly don’t profess to be culinary masters here at Zoe, but we do know a little something about personal finance and investments, and the analogy of cooking a meal goes a long way to explain the concept of asset allocation.
+We certainly don’t profess to be culinary masters here at Zoe, but we are experts in personal finance and investments.
+Our analogy of cooking a meal goes a long way to explain the concept of asset allocation & asset management.

 When you decide what to cook for dinner, there is a plethora of information that you need to know before you can get started.
-For instance, how many people will you be feeding, how many courses will you be making, does anyone have allergies, what size portions do you need… the list goes on.
+For instance, how many people will you be feeding, how many courses will you be making, does anyone have allergies… the list goes on.

 In a similar vein, when you are deciding on the asset allocation of your investment portfolio, you need to start with the high-level stuff.
 The 3 main areas being: